-- The eye can intensify (focus) light 100,000 times making eye exposure the principal hazard associated with laser radiation. - The principal cause of tissue damage is thermal in nature - Thermal effects are caused by absorption of laser energy - Maximum Permission Exposure (MPE) is the maximum level of laser radiation that does not cause adverse biological changes in the eye or skin.
+- The eye can intensify (focus) light 100,000 times making eye exposure the principal hazard associated with laser radiation. - Ultraviolet radiation (180-400 nm) causes damage to the cornea. - Excessive ultraviolet exposure produces photophobia, an intolerance to light. - Adverse effects are usually delayed for several hours after the exposure but will occur within 24 hours. - Cumulative exposure can contribute to cataracts (clouding of the lens). - Visible and infrared radiation (400-1400 nm) can damage the retina. - The principal cause of tissue damage is thermal in nature - Thermal effects are caused by absorption of laser energy - Maximum Permission Exposure (MPE) is the maximum level of laser radiation that does not cause adverse biological changes in the eye or skin.
 Laser Protective Eyewear is specified to reduce laser energy to below the MPE (See next slide for more information)

-Contact the Safety Office immediately if you suspect eye exposure to laser has occurred or you have received a skin burn
+Contact the Safety office immediately if you suspect eye exposure to laser has occurred or you have received a skin burn

-Laser Safety Signs and Laser Protective Eyewear (LPE) refer to the OD.
+Laser Safety Signs and LPE refer to the OD.
+Let's review OD

 - Optical Density (OD) characterizes the fraction of light blocked (absorbed) by laser protective eyewear - When OD=1 at a wavelength, 90% of the incoming light at that wavelength is blocked.
-1/10th of the light transmits

-- When OD=5 at some wavelength, 99.999% of the incoming light at that wavelength is blocked.
-1/100000th of the light transmits
+1/10th of the light transmits - When OD=5 at some wavelength, 99.999% of the incoming light at that wavelength is blocked.
+1/100000th of the light transmits - Make sure that the OD listed on the eyewear is equal to or greater than the OD required for every wavelength listed on the sign wavelengths

-- Make sure that the OD listed on the eyewear is equal to or greater than the OD required for every wavelength listed on the sign - The OD can be specified for a single wavelength or a range of - wavelengths
+The OD can be specified for a single wavelength or a range of